Jazz Combo Boot Camp

 - Blank music paper (manuscript paper).
 This can be printed free online from various websites or bought in a notebook.

-Jazz Combo Boot Camp will be held on the Westminster Choir College campus in Princeton Hall.
+Jazz Combo Boot Camp will be held on the Westminster Choir College campus.

 $50 Late Fee will be added to tuition for registrations received one week prior to starting date of camp.